 Story by Derek Cadzow with contributions from Sean Sweet and Fred Zufelt.
-All photos on this page are credited to the late Dirk Van Battum Prints of photos are available in our client galleries.
+All photos by the late Dirk Van Battum.

-Also read part one — how the idea got started and how the race was organized
+If you missed it; you can read part one at how the idea got started and how the race was organized.

 May 25, 1980 – Despite only a few hours sleep, I woke early and eagerly anticipated the coming day.